 Refer to The Construction Drawings for all plans and details which relate to the Construction Sequence.
-This Sequence should be ollowed in conjunction with all Plans, Notes, and the Stormwater Pollution Prevention Plan.
-Prior to the commencement of work, the Owner and General Contractor shall read and understand the Sequence for Construction.
-The Sequence shall be discussed at the time of he Pre-construction Meetina
+This Sequence should be followed in conjunction with all Plans, Notes, and the Stormwater Pollution Prevention Plan.

-During construction of the project, the Contractor is responsible to coordinate all required inspections with various agencies and the
+During construction of the project, the Contractor is responsible to coordinate all required inspections with various agencies and the Project Engineer.